capa46/project/another-page.md

 The answer is yes: we find the artwork _Apollo o David Con La Viola da Braccio_ (<a href= "https://w3id.org/arco/resource/Subject/6f0942a99237aefe98047f9d200c4b45">IRI</a>) that has the same problem.
-Thus, we create other triples to disambiguate and make explicit the existence of the two figures as subjects.
+Thus, we create other RDF triples to disambiguate and make explicit the existence of the two figures as subjects.

-Triples:
+RDF triples:

 https://w3id.org/arco/resource/Subject/6f0942a99237aefe98047f9d200c4b45 a-cd:hasSubject